 Whilst purchasing funds I was asked to register twice.
 Why is this?

 Our preferred administration platform that sits behind FundExpert is Fidelity FundsNetwork, where we have negotiated the lowest initial and switch fees, currently at 0%.

 If I planned to invest, say, £80,000 via your website, would I make the entire amount available to you in some way, or direct to the funds in question?
 I don't think I could transfer that amount electronically in one lump without making special arrangements with my bank.

 We are not authorised to handle client money.
-For purchases you can use your debit card ( but not a credit card ).
-We often suggest you contact you bank to authorise payment prior to the transaction.
+For purchases you can use your debit card (but not a credit card).
+We recommend that you contact you bank to authorise payment prior to the transaction.

 Can I purchase funds outside of an ISA?

 Yes.
 The product type is selected whilst moving through the purchase journey, after proceeding to the checkout.

 I am a UK citizen living overseas, can I invest via FundExpert

 Under current regulation, the website and also our selected platform provider (Fidelity FundsNetwork) can only accept those who are UK residents, UK Tax payers, or they are crown employees serving overseas.

 If I was to open an account with you by buying some unit trusts does that include a cash account where could I keep cash temporarily?

 There is such an area available on the platform we use for transactions, that sits behind FundExpert.
 The platform is Fidelity FundsNetwork and the cash manager account is the area where cash can be held and used for the purpose you mentioned.
 You can deposit cash in the cash management account (CMA) for use at a later time, and also set up regular savings into the CMA.
 This can be done via your Fidelity log-in, which you will set up once you go through the checkout process on FundExpert.

 I purchased two funds recently and had received paperwork for both.
 However, neither fund has yet appeared in My Portfolio on the FundExpert website.